umer480/kubernetes/aks/aks_networking_CNI(non-overlay).md

 Instead of NAT, Azure CNI creates a bridge for the Pod to be directly visible inside the Vnet.
 There is no NAT so no additional hop, which means performance similar to VM to VM communication.

-Bridge = virtual switch  ->It connects multiple network interfaces  so they can talk at Layer 2 (Ethernet).
+Bridge = virtual switch  ->It connects multiple network interfaces (pods)  so they can talk at Layer 2 (Ethernet).

 <img width="829" height="481" alt="image" src="https://github.com/user-attachments/assets/700baa31-1d7b-4dff-99dd-77e0b8a13ed1" />